oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Add new method to post entries to the journal

-   Add a new HTTP POST endpoint that accepts a journal entry in the request body and saves it into the database.
+   Add a new HTTP POST endpoint in the `AccountRepository.java` class.
+The method accepts a journal entry in the request body and saves it into the database.
 Your new method should look like this:

     ```java
     <copy>@PostMapping("/account/journal")